ZachBacon/pchat/README.md

 * [ ] Make the interface a little more modern, implimentation of gtkheaderbar etc.
 * [ ] Overhaul the plugin system to make use of libpeas.

+Just a short list of things I need to fix.